wbolster/evcape/README.rst

 usage
 =====

-use your desktop environment (gnome has a ui for it in gnome-tweak-tool) to make caps lock an extra control so that it becomes harmless. alternatively, use something like this::
+make caps lock an extra control. gnome has a ui for it: gnome-tweak-tool, keyboard, extra options, ‘caps lock is control’. alternatively, use something like this::

-  setxkbmap -option "caps:ctrl_modifier"
+  setxkbmap -option "ctrl:nocaps"

 then run evcape::